 And the same Mac cluster, viewed through EXO.app's native UI on Mac Studio, same model, different operator perspective:

-Sample output from a qwen-coder run against the local NVIDIA cluster, same OpenAI API contract any client expects, no remote calls, ~13 tok/s on the M6000 with the 7B model:
+Sample output from a qwen2.5-coder-14b run against the local NVIDIA cluster, same OpenAI API contract any client expects, no remote calls, ~15 tok/s on the M6000 standalone (cluster-dashboard benchmark history, not a vibe number):

 This is the part for the hardware nerds.
 The M6000 is doing a job that the internet wrote off as "e-waste", and the lab is wired today to slot in a V100 SXM2 32 GB drop-in as soon as one lands.
 The plan: